kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/PowerBISecurity.md

 You can select from these existing [data masking rules](https://learn.microsoft.com/fabric/data-warehouse/dynamic-data-masking#define-a-dynamic-data-mask) to apply to your columns.

-It's a 2 step procedure:[Refer [this link](https://learn.microsoft.com/fabric/data-warehouse/howto-dynamic-data-masking) for step-by-step implementation]
+Refer [this link](https://learn.microsoft.com/fabric/data-warehouse/howto-dynamic-data-masking) for step-by-step implementation.It's a 2 step procedure:

 1. **Configure table with MASK clause**: Here the MASKED WITH FUNCTION clause is used for whichever columns the data needs to be masked.
 2. **Grant UNMASK permission**: Here you grant permission only to those users who should see the data.
 If anyone else attempts to run a select they will see gibberish data in the masked columns.